Our story

 Our community

 At The Bat Co.
-Lab, we are dedicated to building and supporting a vibrant community that brings together bat enthusiasts and early-career professionals, seasoned ecologists and consultancy clients.
-We believe that true change comes from a collective effort, and by acting inclusively and sharing knowledge, we amplify the impact of our collaborative work in bat conservation.
+Lab, we are dedicated to building and supporting a vibrant community that brings together bat enthusiasts, conservation and community groups, ecologists and consultancy clients.
+We believe that true change comes from a collective effort.
+By acting inclusively and sharing knowledge, we amplify the impact of our collaborative work in bat conservation.

-We provide expert-driven, science-based consultancy services designed to implement effective bat conservation strategies.
+• We provide expert-driven, science-based consultancy services designed to implement effective bat conservation strategies.
 Our collaborative approach ensures innovative, best-practice solutions that drive lasting environmental impact, tailored to your specific needs.
-To find out how we can support you, get in touch via the button below.
+To find out how we can support you, get in touch.

-We’re dedicated to supporting new ecologists as you embark on your careers in bat conservation.
+• We’re dedicated to supporting new ecologists as you embark on your careers in bat conservation.
 With access to mentorship, training and a wealth of educational content, we will equip you with the knowledge, skills and connections you need to grow and make a real difference.
-To stay up to date on our latest projects and how you can get involved, sign up to our newsletter via the button below.
+To stay up to date on our latest projects and how you can get involved, sign up to our newsletter.

-We invite seasoned bat ecologists to join our global network, where you can collaborate with fellow leaders, share insights, and amplify your impact.
+• We invite seasoned bat ecologists to join our global network, where you can collaborate with fellow leaders, share insights, and amplify your impact.
 Together, we will advance the field and inspire the next generation of bat ecologists to continue pushing the boundaries of knowledge and conservation.
-If you are interested in finding out more, get in touch via the button below.
+If you are interested in finding out more, get in touch.

 Our values